 Fortunately, over the past year I’ve worked out rules for myself to keep daily exercise a priority.
 I must say even when I’m feeling ultra lazy these rules have been very helpful in getting me off the couch.

 I’m a HUGE believer in how you start the week (and your day) sets you up for the rest of the week.
 So if I start Monday with a solid workout I’m more likely to exercise the rest of the week.
 Not only that, I’m more likely to make healthier choices in general.

-At this point in my journey it’s ingrained in my head to workout on Mondays.
-Therefore, it’s habit and I do it without thinking.
-Unless there’s an emergency beyond my control it’s not an option to miss a Monday workout.
+At this point in my journey, it’s ingrained in my head to work out on Mondays.
+Therefore, it’s a habit and I do it without thinking.
+Unless there’s an emergency beyon1d my control it’s not an option to miss a Monday workout.

 Related post: 8 Good Habits to Do On Sunday to Jumpstart Your Week